 Propane furnaces are a great high-efficiency heating solution for Canadians who live outside of major urban areas where there is no natural gas service.
-We examine the typical cost of a new propane furnace, as well as factors to consider when switching from another heating source like oil.
+This guide will examine the typical cost of a new propane furnace, including installation and fuel costs, as well as the cost associated with switching to a propane furnace from another fuel.

-Furthermore, propane furnaces are popular in rural areas since in many cases there is no natural gas infrastructure, which means contractors often need to travel further to do an estimate and installation, and there may be fewer companies to choose from which service you area.
-This may also affect costs.
+Furthermore, propane furnaces are popular in rural areas where there is no natural gas infrastructure, so contractors often need to travel farther to do an estimate and installation.
+Similarly, there may be fewer companies that provide service in your area, and this may also affect costs.

-These two factors are what contribute to a higher upper range on the average price (up to $10,000) for a new propane high-efficiency furnace.
+Higher installation costs and contractors working in rural areas both contribute to a higher upper range on the average price (up to $10,000) for a new high-efficiency propane furnace.

 Certain rebates may be available to offset the cost of upgrading from an older model.

 Propane Costs in Canada Based on 2020 Fuel Prices